agora01/DevelopDataProductProject/README.md

 These are the files produced during a homework assignment of Coursera's MOOC Developing Data Products from Johns Hopkins University, where students could pick any dataset, and should produce a web app hosted on RStudio shinyapss.io.

+You can find the App Running on Shiny Server and the GitHub Repo containing the Code on the following links:

 RStudio Shiny Server: https://agora01.shinyapps.io/DevelopDataProductProject

 GitHub Repo: https://github.com/agora01/DevelopDataProductProject/